toluadebayo/toluadebayo.github.io/README.md

 <img width="700" alt="Screen Shot 2019-05-05 at 10 17 52 PM" src="https://user-images.githubusercontent.com/50304903/57204654-2e537400-6f87-11e9-80e8-265e2f91680c.png" />
 <img width="698" alt="Screen Shot 2019-05-05 at 10 18 08 PM" src="https://user-images.githubusercontent.com/50304903/57204653-2e537400-6f87-11e9-94ae-7948260b5472.png" />

+## Insights ##
+ - **Of Amazon's Caucasian customers:** 2-person, middle-income households are the most prominent customer segment and 1 person, lower-income households are the least prominent.
+The month with the highest total spend was December and the month with the lowest total spend was February.
+The word with the most positive coefficient was Carhartt, a work clothing brand.
+   This means that if a product was from this brand, the customer that bought the product was most likely white.
+ - **Of Amazon's African-American customers:** 2-person, upper-income households are the most prominent customer segment and 1-person, lower-income households are the least prominent.
+The month with the highest total spend was December and the month with the lowest total spend was July.
+The word with the most positive coefficient was "abdomen".
+This means that black customers shop more for abdomen-realted products than any other race.
+ - **Of Amazon's Asian customers:** 2-person, middle-income households are the most prominent customer segment and 5-person,
+   lower-income households are the least prominent.
+The month with the highest total spend was December and the month with the lowest total spend was September.
+The word with the most positive coefficient was Portsur, which is a brand that sells only one item on Amazon.
+This means that customers who bought this product are most likely to be Asian.
+ - Majority of products sold among all racial backgrounds are within the $10-$20 price range.
+ - Caucasian customers overwhelmingly spend more than their African-American and Asian counterparts.
+ - **Which product type within the apparel product category do Amazon customers shop the most in 2017?** Shirts (followed by dresses then tops and shorts).
+ - "Women" is the word that appears the most among all of the product names of the 2017 transactions.
+Following this is "men", "black", then "shirt".

 ## About Me ##